-The Boston Data Festival will get off to a festive start with an evening of networking and talks.
-We will be providing food and drinks at our registration and networking session where you can mingle and network with fellow festival speakers, data scientist, data enthusiasts, startups and many others with an interest in data.
-We are delighted to have two very distinguished speakers: Andy Palmer and Owen Zhang (bio and talk details below) join us as our evening speakers.
+The Boston Data Festival gets off to a festive start with an evening of networking and talks.
+We will provide food and drinks at our registration and networking session where you can mingle and network with fellow festival speakers, data scientist, data enthusiasts, startups and many others with an interest in data.
+We are delighted to have two very distinguished speakers, Andy Palmer and Owen Zhang (bio and talk details below), join us as our evening speakers.
 We will then wrap up with a final networking stretch.
-[RSVP]

 Big Data 2.0 and Analytics 3.0 create an unprecedented opportunity for large companies to become as nimble and innovative as smaller companies by democratizing analytics and decision-making.
 However, success requires building an information culture, with an emphasis on bottom-up information-seeking and sharing – plus giving people the power to act on the information to make faster and better decisions.
 Learn why transforming information culture is never easy – but necessary for those companies that want to facilitate the development of a data-driven enterprise.
 [RSVP]